Port Whines

 Port Whines is a 1929 animated short film by the Columbia Pictures Corporation.
 It is the 136th Krazy Kat cartoon.

 Plot

 The story starts with a galleon sailing across the ocean.
-On it, Krazy is a seaman whose routines include mopping the main deck.
+On it, there are several seamen having fun and Krazy is one of them.
+Krazy's routines include mopping the main deck, just like a goat on the ship.
 After cleaning, he goes for a stroll around the vessel.
 As he continues moving, Krazy accidentally bumps into the captain who is quite irritable.

-The captain starts chasing Krazy, only to slip on a soap bar and get airborne.
-Very quickly, the other seamen come in and cushion his fall.
-Remembering how unpleasantly ill-tempered their leader is, however, the seamen hurl the captain off the ship's side where he plunges into the water.
-Following that, they and Krazy begin to celebrate the deed with some music and dancing.
+The captain starts chasing Krazy, but he slips on a soap bar and get airborne.
+Very quickly, the other seamen rats come in and cushion his fall putting their tails together.
+Then, the seamen rats make the captain bounce on their tails, like a trampoline, and, unintentionally, hurl the captain off the ship's side.
+Remembering how unpleasantly ill-tempered their leader is, however, they and Krazy begin to celebrate the deed with some music and dancing.